vodemn/m3_lightmeter/README.md

 # Build

+## Available flavors
+Building with prod flavor requires `DefaultFirebaseOptions` to be present in the _lib/firebase_options.dart_ If you don't want to create your own firebase app, you end up with only dev flavor.

+## IAP repo import
 As part of the app's functionallity is in the private repo, you have to replace this lines in _pubspec.yaml_:

 ```yaml